Jamal Bajandouh

-Jamal Bajandouh (جمال با جندوح; born 22 August 1992) is a Saudi Arabian professional footballer who plays as a defensive midfielder for Al-Tai.
+Jamal Bajandouh (جمال با جندوح; born 22 August 1992) is a Saudi Arabian professional footballer who plays as a defensive midfielder.
 Born in England, he plays for the Saudi Arabia national team.

 Career

 Bajandouh was born in Bournemouth but joined Saudi Arabian side Al-Ittihad as a 13-year-old.
 He signed for English non-league side Wimborne Town in February 2012.
 Three months later, he signed for AFC Bournemouth after a spell training with their youth side.

 In the summer of 2013, Bajandouh returned to Saudi Arabia to rejoin Al-Ittihad.
 In the summer of 2019, Bajandouh announced, via the player's official twitter account, his departure from Al-Ittihad.

 On 13 July 2019, Bajandouh joined Croatian side NK Varaždin on a two-year deal.

 On 22 September 2020, Bajandouh joined Al-Shabab on a free transfer.
 On 8 January 2022, Bajandouh joined Al-Tai on a six-month loan.
 On 27 July 2022, Bajandouh joined Al-Tai on a two-year deal.